 For my Apple week that meant an iPhone, iPad and MacBook Air.
 I started my Microsoft week with Windows on my MacBook, a Surface 2 tablet and Nokia Lumia 920 running Windows Phone 8.
 It quickly became obvious I didn’t need to use Windows on the laptop to get the best experience.

-A week isn’t long enough to get the full benefits of sticking with a single stack – that’s assuming there are benefits.
+A week isn’t long enough to get the full benefits of sticking with a single technology – that’s assuming there are benefits.

 Apart from anything else, it takes days for the brain to adjust.
 For example, running Windows on the MacBook means using the control key where you’d use the command key under OS X. I had similar keyboard unfamiliarity problems with the Chromebook.

 Other than that, I had little difficulty switching between user interfaces and tools.
-I’m familiar with all three stacks.
+I’m familiar with all three.

-Make that three stacks but six operating systems, OS X and iOS are not identical, nor are Windows 8.1 and Windows Phone 8.
+Make that three sets of technology but six operating systems, OS X and iOS are not identical, nor are Windows 8.1 and Windows Phone 8.
 ChromeOS and Android are even further apart.

-I’ll write more about the specific differences and nuances of the stacks later.
-While I found some are better at certain jobs and work better than others in some circumstances, it was clear that sticking entirely within a single technology stack is possible.
+I’ll write more about the specific differences and nuances of the ecosystems later.
+While I found some are better at certain jobs and work better than others in some circumstances, it was clear that sticking entirely within a single technology is possible.

 It may be possible, but it isn’t always the best option.
 And it isn’t for everyone.